How to fabric your data with Microsoft Fabric?

 How?

-In Fabric, notebooks transform the data and store it in the Lakehouse using a common structure, e.g., the medallion architecture.
+In Fabric, notebooks and pipelines transform data and write it to the Lakehouse using consistent, well-defined structures such as the medallion architecture.

 New in Fabric?